DataDog/datadog-cloudformation-resources/README.md

 [AWS CloudFormation][1] gives you templates to describe, configure, and provision all of the AWS resources in your environment at once.
 The Datadog-AWS CloudFormation Resources allow you to interact with the supported Datadog resources.

-You can use either the AWS Console (UI) or the AWS CLI to use these resources.
+You can use either the AWS Management Console (UI) or the AWS CLI to use these resources.

-## AWS Console
+## AWS Management Console

 To get started:

-1. Sign in to the [AWS Console][16] with your account and navigate to CloudFormation.
+1. Sign in to the [AWS Management Console][16] with your account and navigate to CloudFormation.

 2. Select "Public extensions" from the left hand pane and filter Publisher by "Third Party".